Duck, You Sucker!: Filming

 Exterior filming mostly took place in Andalusia, southern Spain.
 Some of the locations used previously featured in Leone's Dollar Trilogy films; for example, the Almería Railway Station, used for the train sequence in For a Few Dollars More, returns in this film as Mesa Verde's station.
-The flashback scenes with Sean and friends were shot in Ireland at Howth Castle in Dublin, and Toner's Pub on Baggot Street, Dublin.
-As filming progressed, Leone modified the script: as he did not originally plan on directing Duck, You Sucker, he thought the script was "conceived for an American filmmaker".
+The flashback scenes with Sean and friends were shot in Ireland at Howth Castle in Dublin and Toner's Pub on Baggot Street, Dublin.
+As filming progressed, Leone modified the script; as he did not originally plan on directing Duck, You Sucker, he thought the script was "conceived for an American filmmaker".
 Duck, You Sucker! was one of the last mainstream films shot in Techniscope.

+Antonio Margheriti claims to have done the miniature work on the film, particularly the train sequences.
+Alberto De Martino filmed second unit of the final battle.

 Music

 The musical score for Duck, You Sucker! was composed by Ennio Morricone, who collaborated with Leone in all his previous projects as a director with the exception of his debut, The Colossus of Rhodes.
 Elvis Mitchell, former film critic for The New York Times, considered it as one of Morricone's "most glorious and unforgettable scores".
 He also sees "Invention for John", which plays over the opening credits and is essentially the film's theme, "as epic and truly wondrous as anything Morricone ever did".
 A soundtrack album was released in the United States in 1972, and many tracks can be found in Morricone's compilation albums.
 Music was recorded in April 1971 and second recording sessions in August/September the same year.
-A 35th anniversary OST was issued in 2006 with previously never released recording session and alternate takes.
+A 35th-anniversary OST was issued in 2006 with previously unreleased alternate takes.

 Themes

-Despite the politically charged setting, Duck, You Sucker! was not intended as a political film: Leone himself said that the Mexican Revolution in the film is meant only as a symbol, not as a representation of the real one, and that it was chosen because of its fame and its relationship with cinema, and he contends that the real theme of the film is friendship:
+Despite the politically charged setting, Duck, You Sucker! was not intended as a political film; Leone himself said that the Mexican Revolution in the film is meant only as a symbol, not as a representation of the real one, and that it was chosen because of its fame and its relationship with cinema, and he contends that the real theme of the film is friendship:

-Another theme is amoral non-engagement: Juan is very loyal to his family (consisting of his six children, each from a different mother), but he cannot be trusted by anyone else.
-He is also very cynical about priests, and he doesn't care about codified law.
-This relates most closely to those aspects of Southern Italian life observed by Edward Banfield and others.
+Another theme is disillusioned non-engagement: Juan is very loyal to his family (consisting of his six children, each from a different mother) and has learned not to place his trust in anyone else.
+He is also very cynical about priests and disregards codified law.
+By practicing non-engagement, he deliberately refrains from taking part in battles where the grounds of engagement are defined by others, especially his adversaries.
+Just because someone is determined to fight, to play the role of a noble liberator or a victim, does not mean he has to participate.

-The film also explores the relationship between Mexican bandits and peasant communities at the time of the revolution, idealized by figures like Juan José Herrera and Elfego Baca, which Leone may have had in mind in his creation of the character of Juan.
+The film also explores the relationship between Mexican bandits and peasant communities at the time of the revolution, idealized by figures including Juan José Herrera and Elfego Baca, whom Leone may have had in mind in his creation of the character of Juan.